alffox/growser/README.md

 1) Get the standalone plugin with `.firefox` string appended to the filename (e.g.: `growser.v1.0.0.firefox.zip`), this is at: https://github.com/alffox/growser/tree/master/extensions
 2) Type `about:debugging#addons` in your address bar and hit enter
 3) Click on `Load Temporary Add-on...` on the top-right side of the column
-4) Select your firefox plugin.
+4) Select your Firefox plugin.
 The plugin will be temporarily installed and will appear at the top of the temporary extensions list.
 Navigate to the pages you wish to test in order to output the related Jasmine test results at the bottom of the page.
 5) The plugin will be removed automatically upon restarting Firefox

 Learn more at: https://developer.mozilla.org/en-US/docs/Tools/about:debugging#Enabling_add-on_debugging